Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 - boot your bootable USB you just made and select `*Arch Linux install medium (x86_64, UEFI)` then continue
 ## .connect internet
 - just wire in
-## .Create, Format and mount new partitions
+## .Create, Format and Mount new partitions
 - create new partition for drive
     - type `cfdisk` to open TUI partition editor then select `GPT`
     - then create partition on your drive as required as table below